DevExpress/gulp-testcafe/README.md

 Reporter can be specified by reporter name, or an object with following properties:

  * `name` - name of the reporter,
- * `output` - the file path where the report is written or the output stream,
+ * `output` - the file path where the report is written or the output stream.

 Examples:
 ```js